jboss-developer/jboss-eap-quickstarts/xml-dom4j/README.md

 Level: Intermediate
 Technologies: DOM4J, Servlet, JSF
 Summary: The `xml-dom4j` quickstart demonstrates how to use Servlet and JSF to upload an XML file to JBoss EAP and parse it using a 3rd party XML parsing library.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `xml-dom4j` quickstart is a simple JSF 2.1, Servlet 3.0 and DOM4J example.
-Its purpose is to demonstrate how you can use Servlet and JSF to upload an XML file to *Red Hat JBoss Enterprise Application Platform* and parse it using a 3rd party XML parsing library.
+The `xml-dom4j` quickstart is a simple DOM4J example that demonstrates how to use Servlet 3.0 and JSF 2.1 to upload an XML file to *Red Hat JBoss Enterprise Application Platform* and parse it using a 3rd party XML parsing library.

-It shows how to include 3rd part library in deployment.
+It also shows how to include 3rd-party library in a deployment.

 System requirements
 -------------------